 Put all that beautiful artwork your child makes on display on a large cork board.
 You can frame it and put it up on a wall in front of the desk.
 The project is very simple actually.
 Cut out a piece of plywood or wood and glue a bunch of cork tiles on it.
 You can also put a frame around it or leave it as such.
 Find out more about the project on younghouselove.

-You know those cool chairs with bookshelves built into them?
+Do you know those cool chairs with bookshelves built into them?
 You could build something like that for the kids’ playroom so they can have their own little reading nook.
 Make the chairs out of plywood following the tutorial from ourhousenowahome and paint them so they look more cheerful.
 Add comfy pillows or a seat cushion for extra comfort.

 Speaking of bookshelves, wouldn’t it be cool to personalize the playroom or the kids’ bedroom with monogram shelves?
 It’s an idea that we got from this project on ana-white which explains how you can make a letter Z shelf.
 Based on this you might be able to work with other letters as well.